 further on, the road bends right, and then follows the bank of a canal, with houseboats.
 You are now on the former northern sea dike of the IJ estuary.

 further along the dike road, there is a pumping station on the right, Gemaal Kadoelen.
 In fact, two: one 19th century, and its 1987 replacement.

 Water from the pumping station is drained to the estuary via Zijkanaal I. As you pass the old pumping station, there is a green-painted cast-iron pillar on the left side of the road (obscured by foliage in summer).
 It carries the number 46, and the text “Noorder IJ- en Zeedijk”.
 These pillars are old dike kilometre markers, which extend to km 71 at Beverwijk.

 continue along the dike, passing a construction site.
 After nr.
 145, stop to look at the Wilmkebreek polder – an intact open polder, inside the city.

 It is unusual that such a polder survived: it is still used for grazing, but is now threatened with development.
 Looking down here, you can see the typical structure of polder drainage systems.
 The road is on the original sea dike: the water to the left is separated from the sea only by the locks at IJmuiden.
-Below the road is the ring canal of the polder, and inside it is a third water level (about 4 metres below mean sea level).
+Below the road is the small ring canal of the polder, and inside it is a third water level (about 4 metres below mean sea level).
 Multiple water levels, drained upwards against gravity, are characteristic of the Netherlands polder landscape.
 The ending ‘-breek’ in the polder name, indicates a breach in the seadike, at some time in the past.
 The water rushing in always scours (deepens) an area behind the breach.
 After the dike is repaired, a small lake is left behind.
 In this case, it was large enough to be reclaimed separately.

 after the polder, there are houses on both sides of the road.
 The stepped alleys between the houses are typical of dike settlements.
 The name of the dike road changes, from Landsmeerder dijk, to Oostzaner dijk.